 2. Speak kindly to yourself

 Notice when you are abusing yourself and rephrase.
-For example, “I’m an idiot,” becomes, “I am capable of fixing that mistake.
+For example, “I’m an idiot” becomes, “I am capable of fixing that mistake.
 I can handle this.”
-Speak to yourself like you would speak to someone that you respect and admire.
+Speak to yourself as you would speak to someone that you respect and admire.

 3. Understand the abuse has nothing to do with you.

-When you are abused, you might begin to believe that you deserved it, or that you are worthless.
+When you are abused, you might begin to believe that you deserved it or worthless.
 Understand that people who are happy and comfortable with themselves do not abuse others.
 Abusers tend to be people who are hurting deeply and want to control by devaluing others.
 Break the cycle of abuse by healing your emotional wounds and treating yourself and others with respect and compassion.